 Credit cards want you to spend money without thinking twice.
 That’s because they get paid by vendors every time you make a purchase.
 The more you spend, the better it is for them.

-So, to help ease your mind when making purchases, they oftentimes will offer return protection and extra warranties.
+So, to help ease your mind when making purchases, oftentimes credit cards provide return protection, purchase protection, and extra warranties.
 While this shouldn’t be the driving reason for you to make a purchase that doesn’t fit in your budget, it is a nice, free perk!